textpattern/textpattern.github.io/tags/shortcodes/custom-short-tags-and-shortcodes.md

 In this case the `yield` is necessary to process the custom attributes.
 (See [Image with caption shortcode](image-with-caption-shortcode) for example of attributes used in a `figure` shortcode.)

-Alternatively, the attributes can be defined explicitly in the tag:
+Alternatively, the attributes can be defined explicitly in the tag as values of the `yield=“”` attribute:

 ```
 <txp:output_form yield="id, caption" form="figure" />
 ```

-In this latter case, omitting the `class` attribute means it will be considered as a global attribute and processed accordingly.
+Note that omitting the `class` attribute means it will be considered as a global attribute and processed accordingly.

 ## Shortcodes